 With respect to Article numbers, this edition follows the standard sequential numbering.
-The Article numbers are not followed by any abbreviation (such as "(WRC-97)", "(WRC-2000)" or "(WRC-03)").
-Consequently, any reference to an Article, in any of the provisions of these Radio Regulations (e.g. in No. 13.1 of Article 13), in the texts of the Appendices as contained in Volume 2 of this edition (e.g. in § 1 of Appendix 2), in the texts of the Resolutions included in Volume 3 of this edition (e.g. in Resolution 1 (Rev.WRC-97)), and in the texts of the Recommendations included in Volume 3 of this edition (e.g. in Recommendation 8), is considered as a reference to the text of the concerned Article which appears in this edition, unless otherwise specified.
+The Article numbers are not followed by any abbreviation (such as "(WRC-97)", "(WRC-2000)", "(WRC-03)", "(WRC-07)" or "(WRC-12)").
+Consequently, any reference to an Article, in any of the provisions of these Radio Regulations (e.g. in No. 13.1 of Article 13), in the texts of the Appendices as contained in Volume 2 of this edition (e.g. in § 1 of Appendix 2), in the texts of the Resolutions included in Volume 3 of this edition (e.g. in Resolution 1 (Rev.WRC-97)), and in the texts of the Recommendations included in Volume 3 of this edition (e.g. in Resolution 4, in Recommendation 8), is considered as a reference to the text of the concerned Article which appears in this edition, unless otherwise specified.

 With respect to provision numbers in Articles, this edition continues to use composite numbers indicating the number of the Article and the provision number within that Article (e.g. No. 9.2B means provision No. 2B of Article 9).
-The abbreviation "(WRC-03)", "(WRC-2000)" or "(WRC-97)" at the end of such a provision means that the relevant provision was modified or added by WRC-03, by WRC-2000 or by WRC-97, as applicable.
+The abbreviation "(WRC-12)", "(WRC-07)", "(WRC-03)", "(WRC-2000)" or "(WRC-97)" at the end of such a provision means that the relevant provision was modified or added by WRC-12, by WRC-07, by WRC-03, by WRC-2000 or by WRC-97, as applicable.
 The absence of an abbreviation at the end of the provision means that the provision is identical with the provision of the simplified Radio Regulations as approved by WRC-95, and whose complete text was contained in Document 2 of WRC-97.

-With respect to Appendix numbers, this edition follows the standard sequential numbering, with the addition of the appropriate abbreviation after the Appendix number (such as "(WRC-97)", "(WRC-2000)" or "(WRC-03)"), where applicable.
-As a rule, any reference to an Appendix, in any of the provisions of these Radio Regulations, in the texts of the Appendices as contained in Volume 2 of this edition, in the texts of the Resolutions and of the Recommendations included in Volume 3 of this edition, is presented in the standard manner (e.g. "Appendix 30 (Rev.WRC-03)") if not explicitly described in the text (e.g. Appendix 4 as modified by WRC-03).
-In the texts of Appendices that were partially modified by WRC-03, the provisions that were modified by WRC-03 are indicated with the abbreviation "(WRC-03)" at the end of the concerned text.
+With respect to Appendix numbers, this edition follows the standard sequential numbering, with the addition of the appropriate abbreviation after the Appendix number (such as "(WRC-97)", "(WRC-2000)", "(WRC-03)", "(WRC-07)" or "(WRC-12)"), where applicable.
+As a rule, any reference to an Appendix, in any of the provisions of these Radio Regulations, in the texts of the Appendices as contained in Volume 2 of this edition, in the texts of the Resolutions and of the Recommendations included in Volume 3 of this edition, is presented in the standard manner (e.g. "Appendix 30 (Rev.WRC-12)") if not explicitly described in the text (e.g. Appendix 4 as modified by WRC-12).
+In the texts of Appendices that were partially modified by WRC-12, the provisions that were modified by WRC-12 are indicated with the abbreviation "(WRC-12)" at the end of the concerned text.
+If an Appendix is referenced without any abbreviation after the Appendix number, in the texts of this edition (e.g., in No. 13.1), or without other description, such reference is considered as a reference to the text of the concerned Appendix which appears in this edition.